astorfi/TensorFlow-World-Resources/docs/source/content/howtocode.rst

 ^^^^^^^^^^^^^^^^^^^

 * `TensorFlow Debugger (tfdbg) Command-Line-Interface Tutorial`_: Official documentation for using debugger for MNIST
-* `How to Use TensorFlow Debugger with tf.contrib.learn`_: A more high-level method to use debugger.
+* `How to Use TensorFlow Debugger with tf.contrib.learn`_: A more high-level method to use the debugger.
 * `Debugging TensorFlow Codes`_: A Practical Guide for Debugging TensorFlow Codes
 * `Debug TensorFlow Models with tfdbg`_:  A tutorial by Google Developers Blog